as1ndu/as1ndu/content/posts/mobile-money-from-product-to-technology.md

 ---
-title : "Placeholder for drafts posts in my blog" description : "Description of the post" slug : "draft-post" draft : true tags : ["code"] date : "1995-08-08"
+title : "Mobile Money, from product to technology." description : "" slug : "mobile-money-from-product-to-technology" draft : true tags : ["fintech"] date : "2018-08-08"
-hidden: true
+hidden: false
 ---

-Mobile Money, from product to technology.

 Mobile Money is probably the most common tech-narrative in the Ugandan the tech startup space.
 Unfortunately, the reluctancy of stake holders to upgrade it from a product to a technology  will make it useless before we realise its ultimate potential.